mkasa/klab/doc/fatt.md

 Next we explain the format of GES.
 GES is similar to shell script, but it differs in commands.
-It ignores blank lines and lines starting with '#'
+It ignores blank lines and lines starting with '#':

     # You can write comment

     # Blank line is ignored

 The other lines contain commands.
+Each line starts with a command.
+Arguments for that command (if any) follow it:

+    command arg1 arg2 arg3 ...

+If you give an argument containing space characters, quote it with '"'.
+Here is an example:

+    setdesc "Chromosome I" "E. coli MG1655 Chromosome I (circular)"

 Available commands are the following.

 ### loadall
 You can load an entire file (FASTA/FASTQ).